The Monumental Task Of Reopening Puerto Rico's Schools

 It's hard to ask for resources if you can't even communicate.
 Have you been able to make contact with all the schools?

-We're working through all of the regional directors, which would be the equivalent of a superintendent in the unitary system, and that that has helped.
+We're working through all of the regional directors, which would be the equivalent of a superintendent in the unitary system, and that has helped.
 So I have data on about 73 percent of [the schools].
 The hardest areas to collect information on the status of schools and damages has been Caguas and Humacao, and they were both regions that were more significantly impacted.

 Do you feel like you're getting enough resources from the government?

 Our budget, our state budget was reduced 10 percent because of the fiscal crisis.
-And you know, we've had a reduction in the number of teachers but I also have a teacher shortage.
+And you know, we've had a reduction in the number of teachers, but I also have a teacher shortage.
 There's a reduction in the number that I can hire.
-And there's a reduction in the number of teachers that are here to hire, especially in hard to fill areas.
+And there's a reduction in the number of teachers that are here to hire, especially in hard-to-fill areas.

 Do you anticipate getting any further resources from the federal government?

 We need an aid package.
 I've made that request informally.
 If you look at a situation like Katrina, they got a huge amount of federal relief.
-And so not only are we looking forward to the federal funds that we'll receive as a result of damages reported to our buildings through FEMA.
+And so not only are we looking forward to the federal funds that we'll receive as a result of damage reported to our buildings through FEMA.
 We're also looking forward to support with federal funds to impact the quality of schools and the number of options that we actually have here.

 And what are you planning to do to make sure that kids don't fall behind as a result of lost school time?

 We have a couple of options.
 It's hard to build consensus when you have 31,000 teachers.
 [And] we're not paying them well.
 A lot of them have second jobs and they have things to do after work.
 And traditionally the day has been 8 [a.m.] to 3 [p.m.].
-So, I'm advocating for it being 8 to 5 and they use those two hours at the end, to focus more on these wellness activities and project-based learning.
+So, I'm advocating for it being 8 to 5 and they use those two hours at the end to focus more on these wellness activities and project-based learning.

 It's about 40 instructional days [lost], between 35 and 40.
 It's about 270 plus instructional hours that we have to put back.
 We're also going to need to work a couple of weeks in June.

-Typically, working in the summer months here has been sort off limits.
+Typically, working in the summer months here has been sort of off-limits.
 But at this school I was out this morning, they were telling me that they didn't want to do the extended day because they had things to do after school and they would prefer to work in the summer.

 It's interesting, the event has created conditions where I'm able to move faster with the kinds of reforms that I want to, because it's displaced so many things and it's broken the paradigm.
-And so things that we're never on the table are now on the table.
+And so things that were never on the table are now on the table.